 Anal hygiene and grooming involves external hygienic care of your backside.
 Anal douching and learning about the effects of diet on anal sex are powerful first steps toward the best possible anal sex experience, and depending on your preferences and those of your partner(s), you can opt to take additional steps to ensure your anal experience is positive for everyone involved.

-External hygiene really comes down to keeping your anus clean regularly and before you’re ready to have anal sex.
+External anal hygiene External hygiene really comes down to keeping your anus clean regularly and before you’re ready to have anal sex.
 You can do that through regular washing with soap and warm water or by installing a bidet at home.
 Whatever soap suits your fancy is amazing, but exfoliating soaps, specifically in this region, allow for not only ridding of unhealthy skin, but also keeping you primed and fresh.

-The biggest piece of advice Bespoke Surgical can offer is to listen to your body.
+The biggest piece of medical advice Bespoke Surgical can offer is to listen to your body.
 It knows what it can handle and what it can’t.
 Along with this, it’s key to make sure that you are eating well and maintaining great hygiene.
 One easy tip is to prove to yourself, even before you douche, how clean you truly are by using a butt plug or dilator, preferably light-colored, to see whether or not any residual stool is present.
 If it’s all clean, you’re ready to go.
 The important thing to remember is that accidents happen and everybody poops.
 So, if you find yourself in a situation where things have gotten a little messy, DON’T PANIC!
 You’re not a freak… you’re perfectly normal.

 By taking the above advice and utilizing the appropriate methods with minor tweaks, we can all reach the desired effects we are searching for.
 When it comes to sex, one size does not fit all (literally and figuratively).
 Let us know if you still have specific douching questions we can answer.
 Oh, and good luck!